When we think of 1950s makeup, we think of Grace Kelly, Sophia Loren, Audrey Hepburn. Learn how these amazing women achieved their look

-1950s Makeup History – summary
+1950s Makeup History

-When you think of make-up styles from the 1950s, you think of Grace Kelly, Sophia Loren, Audrey Hepburn, Maureen O’Hara and numerous other Hollywood stars.
-Quite simply, these women were not only fashion icons but beauty icons for women around the world.
-Their make-up looks defined the era, and it was without doubt the age of glamour ! beauty salons and powder rooms became hallowed sanctuaries for glamorous women.
+Think of make-up styles from the 1950s, and the likes of Grace Kelly, Sophia Loren, Audrey Hepburn, Maureen O’Hara all come to mind.
+These women were not only fashion icons but beauty icons for women around the world.
+Their make-up looks defined the era, and it was without doubt the age of glamour !
+Beauty salons and powder rooms became hallowed sanctuaries for glamorous women.

-The 1950s Make-up Color Palette.
+The 1950s Make-up Color Palette

 Pastels ruled in this decade, pale pinks, greens, blues and yellows, and if ever there was a color that showcased an era, it was the color pink for the 1950s.
 Audrey Hepburn once claimed that she ‘ believed in pink ! ‘ Peaches and cream and pink hues all call to mind the 1950s, both in feminine decor, dress and make-up rouge.